 - Properties of the gas/liquid interface of Interface-enhanced SILP systems (funded by DFG within the Collaborative Research Centre (SFB 1452) “Catalysis at liquid interfaces”; details)

-- Characterization of diffusion of nanoparticles (funded by DFG within the Collaborative Research Centre (SFB 1411) “Design of particlulate products”; details)
+- Characterization of diffusion of nanoparticles (funded by DFG within the Collaborative Research Centre (SFB 1411) “Design of particulate products”; details)

-- Thermophysical properties of LOHC systems under conditions relevant for hydrogen relases (as a sub-contractor of HI ERN within the LOHC-train project funded by StMWi; details in German and English)
+- Thermophysical properties of LOHC systems under conditions relevant for hydrogen release (as a sub-contractor of HI ERN within the LOHC-train project funded by StMWi; details in German and English)

-- Thermophysical properties of long-chained hydrocarbons, alcohols, and their mixtures with dissolved gases (funded by DFG; details)
+- Thermophysical properties of long-chained hydrocarbons, alcohols, and their mixtures with dissolved gases (completed, funded by DFG; details)

-- Development of a high-speed shadowgraph for the accurate and simultaneous determination of multiple transport properties of fluid mixtures under high pressures and high temperatures (funded by DFG; details)
+- Development of a high-speed shadowgraph for the accurate and simultaneous determination of multiple transport properties of fluid mixtures under high pressures and high temperatures (completed, funded by DFG; details)

-- Characterization of molecular diffusion in liquids with dissolved gases (funded by DFG; details)
+- Characterization of molecular diffusion in liquids with dissolved gases (completed, funded by DFG; details)

-- Accurate determination of binary gas diffusion coefficients by using laser-optical measurement methods and molecular dynamics simulations (funded by DFG; details)
+- Accurate determination of binary gas diffusion coefficients by using laser-optical measurement methods and molecular dynamics simulations (completed, funded by DFG; details)

-- Characterization of microemulsions by dynamic light scattering and Raman spectroscopy (funded by BMWi; details in German)
+- Characterization of microemulsions by dynamic light scattering and Raman spectroscopy (completed, funded by BMWi; details in German)

-- Diffusion coefficients in mixtures related to surrogate fuels containing biogenic compounds (part of a project funded by AiF; details in German for the complete project)
+- Diffusion coefficients in mixtures related to surrogate fuels containing biogenic compounds (completed, part of a project funded by AiF; details in German for the complete project)

-- Model-based analysis of diffusion experiments in binary gas mixtures in a Loschmidt cell (funded by DFG; details)
+- Model-based analysis of diffusion experiments in binary gas mixtures in a Loschmidt cell (completed, funded by DFG; details)

-- Diffusion coefficients of gas mixtures using a Loschmidt cell combined with holographic interferometry (funded by DFG; details)
+- Diffusion coefficients of gas mixtures using a Loschmidt cell combined with holographic interferometry (completed, funded by DFG; details)

-- Diffusion coefficients of refrigerant-lubricant mixtures by dynamic light scattering (funded by FKT; details in German and English, click “hier” on linked website)
+- Diffusion coefficients of refrigerant-lubricant mixtures by dynamic light scattering (completed, funded by FKT; details in German and English, click “hier” on linked website)

 Further information on AOT-TP and research activities can be accessed via the FAU current research information system (CRIS).